+Baby belly- wow, what a trip!
 I’ve recently been contacted by a few women who’ve said that they are sick of people asking them when their bub is due.
 I’m talking about women who’ve already had their bub either months ago or nearly two years ago.

-As I turned into the coffee lounge, a midwife turned to me and asked when I was due to have my bub…It was like a stab to my heart (ok, that’s probably a little melo-dramatic, but you get the idea!).
-One of the other midwives overheard and knowing that I’d just given birth to twins she quickly corrected the other midwife, but by that time the damage had been done.
-I slinked back to my room and felt horrible about myself.
+As I turned into the coffee lounge, a midwife turned to me and asked when I was due to have my bub.
+It was like a stab to my heart.
+That’s probably a little melodramatic, but you get the idea!
+Here I was, post birth, with baby belly.
+Not babies.
+One of the other midwives overheard and knowing that I’d just given birth to twins she quickly corrected the other midwife.
+But by that time the damage had been done.
+I went back to my room with head bowed and felt horrible about myself.

-Fast forward two to three month and I went to a pharmacy to pick-up a few things.
+Fast forward two to three month and I went to a pharmacy to get a few things.
 I had only my eldest son with me at that time as mum was looking after the twins while they slept in the car.
 I was having a great day.

-I mentally prepared myself that my “recovery” would take some time, I prepared myself emotionally by loving my current body and being grateful for being able to give birth to three beautiful boys, and then I put in a little work.
+I mentally prepared myself that my “recovery” would take some time, I prepared myself emotionally by loving my current body and being grateful for being able to give birth to three beautiful boys.
+And then I put in a little work on that baby belly.

-My 8cm separation is now almost non-existent and I no longer have the obvious belly bulge I once had.
+My 8cm separation is now almost non-existent and I no longer have the obvious baby belly I once had.
 Now, I feel totally amazing and overwhelmed when people say they can’t believe I’ve had 3 children.
-It’s a HUGE change from months earlier when people thought I was still pregnant.
+It’s a huge change from months earlier when people thought I was still pregnant.
 I really never thought I was vain, but it’s funny how a few innocent comments can niggle at your self esteem and make even those of us that didn’t think we cared about what others thought, really give a damn!

-You might be sitting there thinking, well that’s great, but how does that help me or how can I do that?
+You might be sitting there thinking, well that’s great, but how does that help me?
 Well, you just need to give yourself some time, give yourself some love and put in a little work and you can totally make your body your own again.
 If you are now saying, “but it’s been two years and I’m still not back in shape”, ask yourself this:

 If you want to do something about it, you can.
 Make the decision, decide what you want and make a plan on how to achieve it.
 Make small changes, take small steps.
 When you have a goal, when you have a plan, anything is possible.